hoangtnm/docs/Building_from_source/Numpy.md

 export BLAS=/path/to/libblas.so
 export LAPACK=/path/to/liblapack.so
 export ATLAS=/path/to/libatlas.so

+# Installing with pip is preferable to using python setup.py install
+# since pip will keep track of the package metadata and allow you to easily uninstall or upgrade numpy in the future.
 ```

 From NumPy 1.10.0 on it’s also possible to do a parallel build with: